parthjdabhi/PhotoDoodle/app/NOTES.md

 #Currently

+Screwing with theming.
+BROKEN:
+	- Main activity toolbar popup is no longer Light style.

 DoodleDocumentAdapter's updateAllImageBorders ALMOST works.
 It seems like one or two items doesn't get updated.

 I'm looking into using an ItemDecorator, but this may be complex.